rentziass/dotfiles/README.md

 ```

 - Setup (Neo)Vim ([after installing it](https://github.com/neovim/neovim/wiki/Installing-Neovim)).
-  [packer]() (the plugin manager of choice should be installed automatically
+  [packer]() (my current plugin manager) should be installed automatically
-  after running `vim` for the first time).
+  after running `vim` for the first time.
 After vim has started these commands
   need to run

 ```bash